Social Media

 Image credit: Kayak Fishing Fever

-10. Kayaking Tour: Adventures by Asian Detours
+9. Adventures by Asian Detours kayaking tours

 kayaking singapore adventures by asian detours

-Image Credit: Adventures via Facebook
+Image credit: Adventures via Facebook

 Feeling adventurous?
 Explore Pulau Ubin’s stunning nature by joining a four-hour kayak tour with Adventures by Asian Detours!
 This mangrove kayaking adventure is friendly for beginners, and you will get all of the gear and kayak equipment you need.
 So, all you have to do is book your spot and show up ready for a morning of kayaking!
 For an open sea kayaking adventure, book the Round Ketam Kayaking that will get you up close with nature around Pulau Ketam.
-Kids aged 7 and above can join in the fun!
+Kids aged 7 and above can join in the fun.

-Kayaking in Singapore with Adventures by Asian Detours: Pulau Ubin and Pulau Ketam
+Where: Pulau Ubin and Pulau Ketam

-Read More
+Read more:

 more sassy mama